AWBuchanan7/crystal-forever/README.md

 The Viridian Forest has been restored to its likeness from Pokemon Red and Blue.
 A Scope Lens can be found and various wild pokemon are present!

 ![Goldenrod Cinema](https://raw.githubusercontent.com/AWBuchanan7/crystal-forever/master/docs/images/cinema.png)
 Central Goldenrod City now has a movie theater!
-Currently it's just a shop front for RageCandyBars and Soda Pops but the intention is to be able to "watch" a movie with a Pokemon in your party, increasing friendship.
+On Tuesdays and Fridays you can purchase Popcorn and Soda Pop and "watch" a movie with a Pokemon in your party, increasing friendship.

 Additional Changes: